doda25-team15/operation/README.md

 #### Check Shadow Launch

-The count of model-shadow logs will be equal to model-service-deployment-v1 + model-service-deployment-canary logs.
+The count of model-shadow logs will be equal to model-service-deployment-v1 + model-service-deployment-canary logs count if the traffic is split at model service otherwise model-shadow log count equals the model-service-deployment-v1 log count.

 ```bash
 # Count model-service-deployment-v1 requests